dotnet/docs-maui/docs/user-interface/toolbaritem.md

 ```

 > [!NOTE]
-> Images can be specified in a single location in your app project.
+> Images can be stored in a single location in your app project.
 For more information, see [Add images to a .NET MAUI project](~/user-interface/images/images.md).

 ## Define button behavior

 The <xref:Microsoft.Maui.Controls.ToolbarItem> class inherits the <xref:Microsoft.Maui.Controls.MenuItem.Clicked> event from the <xref:Microsoft.Maui.Controls.MenuItem> class.
-An event handler can be attached to the <xref:Microsoft.Maui.Controls.MenuItem.Clicked> event to react to taps or clicks on <xref:Microsoft.Maui.Controls.ToolbarItem> objects in XAML:
+An event handler can be attached to the <xref:Microsoft.Maui.Controls.MenuItem.Clicked> event to react to taps or clicks on <xref:Microsoft.Maui.Controls.ToolbarItem> objects:

 ```xaml
 <ToolbarItem ...